ovh/docs/pages/web/hosting/logs_and_statistics/guide.en-ca.md

 ## Log in to your customer account

-Log in to your [Manager](https://www.ovh.com/manager/web/) with your username (nic-handle) and password.
+Log in to your [Manager](https://www.ovh.com/auth/?action=gotomanager) with your username (nic-handle) and password.

 Once logged on, select the "hosting" platform that you want to view the statistics for in the left-hand menu.

 ![](images/img_2827.jpg){.thumbnail}

 In the general information tab click on the link: Website visit statistics.

 ![](images/img_2826.jpg){.thumbnail}

 ## Access to the Statistics & Logs page

 You can access your website statistics by going to:

 - https://logs.ovh.net/nomdevotredomaine

-You log on with your OVH username and password.
+You log on with your OVHcloud username and password.

 Statistics are simple to use and view.
 With a few clicks, you can analyse your site without having to provide additional statistical calculations.